 11.6 Should any provision of this Addendum be invalid or unenforceable, then the remainder of this Addendum shall remain valid and in force.
-The invalid or unenforceable provision shall be either (i) amended as necessary to ensure its validity and enforceability, while preserving the parties' intentions as closely as possible or, if this is not possible, (ii) construed in a manner as if the invalid or unenforceable part had never been contained therein.
+The invalid or unenforceable provision shall be either (i) amended as necessary to ensure its validity and enforceability, while preserving the parties' intentions as closely as possible or, if this is not possible, (ii)

+construed in a manner as if the invalid or unenforceable part had never been contained therein.

-IN WITNESS WHEREOF, this Addendum is entered into and becomes a binding part of the Principal Agreement with effect from the date first set out above.
+IN WITNESS WHEREOF, this Addendum is entered into and becomes a binding part of t

-Thildpar Agreement with eneor norm
+Principal Agreement with effect fror m the date first set out above.

 On behalf of the Association

 at

 on

 by

-Print Full Name Director/Secretary/Authorised
+Print Full Name CEO/Secretary/Authorised

 Signatory

 before this witness

 Print Full Name Witness

 Address

 On behalf of the Processor

 at

 on

 by

-~ ;

-Print Full Name Director/Secretary/Authorised
+Print Full Name CEO/Secretary/Authorised

 Signatory

 before this witness

--

-Print Full Name
+Print Full Name Witness Address

-Witness

-Address